bradygaster-zz/downr/src/wwwroot/posts/eric-sink-outs-his-own-wtf/index.md

 ---

 You have to give a developer some props when they
-<a>out their own WTF-able code</a> .
+<a href="http://thedailywtf.com/forums/thread/91407.aspx" title="The Daily WTF - Eric Sink on EricSink()">out their own WTF-able code</a> .
 Yes, folks, that&apos;s right.
 There is no shame amongst developers who pride themselves in their own quest to great[code]ness.